ThowV/4.1-4.2-theory/SA.md

 A view is a representation of the whole system, as seen by specific stakeholders who have specific concerns.
 By using multiple views we can explain to the different stakeholders how their concerns are met.
 Therefore views solve the problem that it is not possible to capture all the functional features (and quality properties) in a single model;

-One view consists of one or more viewpoints/models (diagrams, most common: UML) that represent it.
+One view, also known as viewpoint set, consists of one or more viewpoints/models (diagrams, most common: UML) that represent it.

 A viewpoint set consists of multiple views.
 There are many standard viewpoint sets, a few of which are listed here: